jonduan/proposal/_posts/2017-12-15-energy-storage.md

 Solar power and energy storage (batteries) have fallen in price enough that they’re now competing with the cost of natural gas peaker plants in specific markets.
 New analysis is suggesting 10GW of natural gas peaker plants are at risk through 2027 in the USA specifically.

+Other, more aggressive suggestions don’t see a place for gas peaker plants after 2020 in the USA.
+It seems the age of the renewable energy plus energy storage power plant is upon us.

+Part of the use of Tesla’s 100MW/129MWh project is an example of this in the real world.
+So is the collection of projects in California that partially replaced the natural gas plant at Aliso Canyon (which Tesla also participated in).
+Elsewhere in California there are discussions to replace two additional peaker plants in the near future, and one large gas power plant, that regulators say are systemically important to the grid with batteries.